 How does it work?

 Feedback informed treatment allows you to participate in the process of customizing your treatment by letting the therapist know what is working or not working for you, which will help them make adjustments from session to session to make your therapy more effective.
-Some practices use paper questionnaires, and some use technological tools such as apps or the My Outcomes program, but the purpose is the same: to gauge how you feel your therapist is doing and how you feel you are doing.
+Some practices use paper questionnaires, and some use technological tools such as apps or PsychSurveys, but the purpose is the same: to gauge how you feel your therapist is doing and how you feel you are doing.

-Two of the most common areas of feedback are outcomes and sessions, measured by the Outcomes Rating Scale and the Sessions Rating Scale.
-From session to session, you are given the opportunity to provide any relevant feedback about your own wellbeing and perception of progress as well as your chemistry with your therapist, aspects of your sessions that are particularly beneficial, and aspects that you do not benefit from as much.
+Two of the most common areas of feedback are outcomes and sessions, measured by the Brief Mood Survey and the Evaluation of Therapy Survey.
+From session to session, you are given the opportunity to provide any relevant feedback about your own well-being and perception of progress as well as your chemistry with your therapist, aspects of your sessions that are particularly beneficial, and aspects that you do not benefit from as much.